 The Contest Jury will consist of a chairman and at least four (4) additional members.
-Alternate jurors may be appointed when required to replace a juror involved in a protest or otherwise unable to serve for whatever reason (including a conflict of interest).
+To insure the ability of the Jury to act in a timely manner when protests are filed, and when volunteer resources allow, the Jury Chairman should not hold additional duties as either the Contest Director or a Chief Judge.
+Alternates may be appointed to replace a jury member, including the Chairman, when a juror is involved in a protest or otherwise unable to serve because of a conflict of interest or any other reason.